Abhinav-Mathew-Kurian/EasyStay/README.md

 Complete Login Resgister **frontend** and **backend** done

-Backen and frontend for Listing is done just need to sync it
+Backend and frontend for Listing is done just need to sync it ----> DONE 100%

+Now view Listing, filetring and other logic in building